Setup Guide

 Port forward Configure a port forward in the router.
 Instructions can be found here.
 Public IPv4 address Ensure the router has an exclusive public IPv4 address for the Relay's reachability.
 More information can be found here.

-From a device connected to the same network as the Relay, browse to http://relayup.local and log in using the following Credentials:
+From a device connected to the same network as the Relay, browse to http://relayup.local or the IP of the device and log in using the following Credentials:

 The Reachability and Bandwidth self-tests take a few minutes to perform.
 Check the logs in the control panel for more details on the process.